-Attendance, absence and exclusions are closely monitored.
-A child being absent from education for prolonged periods and/or on repeat occasions, and a child going missing from education is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation or mental health problems.
-The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children are absent or go missing on repeated occasions and/or are missing for periods during the school day.
+The DSL will monitor unauthorised absence (including cumulative consistent absences) and take appropriate action including notifying the local authority, particularly where children are absent or go missing on repeated occasions and/or are missing for periods during the school day, or where there are unexplainable and/or persistent or cumulative absences.
 Staff must also be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.